kberov/Mojolicious-Command-generate-resources/README.md

 command-line.
 The generated code is just boilerplate to give you a jump start, so you can concentrate on writing your business-specific code.
 It is assumed that you will modify the generated code to suit your specific needs.
-All the generated code is produced from templates which you also can put in your application renderer's path and modify to your taste.
+All the generated code is produced from templates.
+You can copy the folder with the templates, push it to `@{$app->renderer->paths}` and modify to your taste.
+Please look into the `t/blog` folder of this distribution for examples.

 The command expects to find and will use one of the commonly used helpers `pg`, `mysql` `sqlite`.
 The supported wrappers are respectively [Mojo::Pg](https://metacpan.org/pod/Mojo::Pg),